open-make/AIRtrack-rebuilt/02_material_and_methods/01_protocols/questions_difficulties.md

 ## 007 connection from sticks to apperatur
 - how to connect the apperatur to the moveable arms
 - depending on the apperature

+## 008 decisions regarding components
+- which to choose
+- linear accuator
+- where plexiglas from
+- which power supply